springfall2008/batpred/docs/apps-yaml.md

 The GivEnergy GivTCP template will be installed by default but if you are using another inverter please copy the correct template into the directory where your `apps.yaml` is stored, replacing the existing apps.yaml file, and modify it from there.

-Please read: [Other Inverters](other-inverters.md) for non GivEnergy inverters
+Please read [Inverter Setup](inverter-setup.md) for inverter control software and details of setting apps.yaml for non-GivEnergy inverters

 ## Checking your apps.yaml

 Syntax errors will be highlighted by the Home Assistant editor or via other YAML aware editors such as VSCode.

-Once you have completed your apps.yaml and started Predbat you may want to open the Predbat Web Interface and click on apps.yaml.
+Once you have completed your apps.yaml and started Predbat you may want to open the Predbat Web Interface and click on 'apps.yaml'.
 Review any items shown in a red background as those do not match (its okay for a 2nd inverter not to match if you only have one configured).
 Regular expressions that do not match can be ignored if you are not supporting that feature (e.g. Car SOC if you don't have a car).